AmericaCiny/Machine-Learning/README.md

+# Humana Case Competition
+Osimertinib, when administered as prescribed, offers the potential to extend individuals' lifespans.
+However, manageable side effects can prompt individuals to discontinue treatment prematurely.
+Our objective was to develop a predictive model to anticipate which therapies might terminate prematurely following the occurrence of reported side effects, also known as adverse drug events (ADEs).
+Through exploratory data analysis (EDA), we identified relevant variables and utilized boosting models to discern the influential factors that could lead to treatment discontinuation.
+Our efforts culminated in achieving accuracy levels exceeding 90%.

 # Project 1
 Create linear regression to predict Estimated Shares Outstanding, Explain how multicollinearity can affect the interpretation of a linear regression model's coefficients, Create a histogram of the p-values to detect the skeweness, BH procedure to control the FDR with a q of 0.1, apply the BH procedure at different q values to test the Sensitivity.